Slippar/sordes-simple-forum/README.md

 # Sordes Forum
 Simple forum written in php.
-General UI and CSS need a complete redo.
+Has numerous issues, security holes etc.

 administrator credentials:
 admin
 qwerty

-To install:
+How to install:

-Install xampp or equivalent
+1. Install xampp or equivalent

-Import the database into your SQL server
+2. Import the database into your SQL server

-Move sordes folder to xampp/htdocs folder
+3. Move sordes folder to xampp/htdocs folder

-Launch apache and mysql servers
+4. Launch apache and mysql servers

-Go to localhost/sordes
+5. Go to localhost/sordes